 That said, saline implants may still be a better solution for some patients.
 During the patient’s consultation, we’ll discuss their lifestyle, plans for family, and desired goals, and work together to determine which implant is going to be the best for them.
 If we deem a saline implant to fit those needs, I’ll work to ensure their results are complementary to their body type, look natural, and will last long into their future.

-There’s more good news: I’m offering a reduced price for breast augmentation with silicone implants.
-Now through January 2017, a breast augmentation with the silicone gel implants best suited for you is only $5,250.
 If you feel this may be the right time for you to make this enhancement to your figure and your confidence, please reach out to us for an in-person consultation, and we’ll discuss your options and candidacy together!
 You can contact us online here, so you don’t even have to pick up the phone.